Azure-Samples/Microchip-SAM-IoT-Wx/SAM_IoT_Central.md

         <img src=".//media/image80b.png" style="width:6.5.in;height:3.63506in" alt="A screenshot of a cell phone Description automatically generated" />

-    - `Billing info` section: If there is an issue with selecting an existing subscription in the drop-down list (or no subscriptions appear in the list at all), click on the `Create subscription` link to create a new subscription to use for the creation of this application
+    - `Billing info` section: If there is an issue with selecting an existing subscription in the drop-down list (or no subscriptions appear in the list at all), click on the `Create subscription` link to create a new subscription to use for the creation of this application.

         <img src=".//media/image80c.png" style="width:6.5.in;height:2.53506in" alt="A screenshot of a cell phone Description automatically generated" />